HCL-TECH-SOFTWARE/connections-doc/v8-cr2/admin/install/t_silent_population_wizard.md

 You can also modify the mappings files manually.
 For more information, see the [Mapping fields manually](t_prof_tdi_mapfields.md) topic.

-**Note:**

--   \(AIX® only\) If you are downloading the wizard, the TAR program available by default with AIX does not handle path lengths longer than 100 characters.
-To overcome this restriction, use the GNU file archiving program instead.
-This program is an open source package that IBM® distributes through the AIX Toolbox for Linux™ Applications at the [IBM AIX Toolbox](http://www-03.ibm.com/systems/power/software/aix/linux/toolbox/download.html) web site.
-Download and install the GNU-compatible TAR package.
-You do not need to install the RPM Package Manager because it is provided with AIX.

-    After you have installed the GNU-compatible TAR program, change to the directory where you downloaded the HCL Connections TAR file, and enter the following command to extract the files from it:

-    gtar -xvf HCL\_Connections\_6.5\_wizards\_lin\_aix.tar

-    This command creates a directory named after the wizard.

 To run the Profiles population wizard in silent mode, complete the following steps:

 1. Log in to your database server as the root user or system administrator.

-2.  \(AIX and Linux only\) Grant display authority to all users by running the following commands under the root user or system administrator:
+2.  \(Linux only\) Grant display authority to all users by running the following commands under the root user or system administrator:

     xhost +

     **Note:** If granting display authority to all users is a security concern for you, change the command to grant display authority to a specific user or users.
-For more information about this command, consult your AIX or Linux administrator guide.
+For more information about this command, consult your Linux administrator guide.

     echo $DISPLAY